tdr-autosync/atx-activix-crm-docs/api/resources/email.md

+---
+description: >-
+  The following describes the available resources for an Email.
+Check out the Email object documentation for a complete list of attributes.
+---

 # Email

 {% api-method method="post" host="https://crm.activix.ca/api/v2" path="/lead-emails" %}
 {% api-method-summary %}
-Create a email
+Create an email
 {% endapi-method-summary %}

 {% api-method-description %}
-Create a email.
+Create an email.
 Returns the created email.
 {% endapi-method-description %}

 {% api-method-spec %}